An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Background

 \end{theorem} One should think of a crossed complex as a gadget which encodes a sort of ``basis'' for the cells of the associated $\omega$Gpd; the groups $C_n(x)$ are roughly to be thought of as ``unbased $n$-cells'' in the following sense: let $G \in \stinfty$.
 For any $n$-cell $\alpha \in G_n$, one can whisker (compose with identity cells) $\alpha$ with the lower dimensional cells $s(\alpha)^{-1}, s^2(\alpha)^{-1},...,s^{n-1}(\alpha)^{-1}$ to obtain an $n$-cell $\tilde{\alpha}$ such that $s(\tilde{\alpha})$ is equal to $\id^{n-1}(p)$ for $p$ the $0$-cell $s^n(\alpha)$.
 For $n \ge 2$, the $n$-cells of this form are a group under the composition operation in

 for $ 2 \le k \le n$.
 Furthermore, by the Eckmann-Hilton argument these groups are abelian if $n \ge 3$.
 We think of these $n$-cells $\tilde{\alpha}$ as being the ``unbased $n$-cell data'' of the (based) $n$-cells $\alpha$; given $s(\alpha)$ and $\tilde{\alpha}$ we can recover $\alpha$ via whiskering.
 The effect of the functor $\takeapart$ is remember only the cells $\tilde{\alpha}$ and assemble them into a crossed complex, and the effect of $\puttogether$ is to take the cells $\tilde{\alpha}$ and recursively piece them together via whiskering to recover the original $n$-cells.
-This is analagous to the more well-known Dold-Kan correspondence, which describes how the $n$th term of a chain complex can be thought of as ``unbased $n$-simplex data'' for the corresponding simplicial abelian group, and how these can be recursively pieced together to recover the entire simplicial abelian group. \\ The reason that we are concerned with $\crcom$ is that its resemblance to chain complexes makes it often easier to work with directly than $\stinfty$; in particular in understanding the tensor product.
-We have by the above an equivalence of categories $\omegancat{1} \cong \cartcrossedcat $, and for the remainder of the paper we will use the later as our model of choice for $(\omega,1)$-categories.
+This is analagous to the more well-known Dold-Kan correspondence, which describes how the $n$th term of a chain complex can be thought of as ``unbased $n$-simplex data'' for the corresponding simplicial abelian group, and how these can be recursively pieced together to recover the entire simplicial abelian group. \\ The reason that we will work with $\crcom$ rather than directly with $\omega \gpd$ is that its resemblance to chain complexes makes it often easier to work with directly than $\stinfty$; in particular in understanding the tensor product.
+We have by the equivalence $ \puttogether : \crcom \rightleftarrows \stinfty : \takeapart$ an equivalence of categories $\omegancat{1} \cong \cartcrossedcat $, and for the remainder of the paper we will use the later as our model of choice for $(\omega,1)$-categories.
+This model will help us elucidate the ``linear'' nature of strict higher categories.